eakuu/Hack112.2025/README.md

-# Hack112.2025
+# Project Title
-Project Title: [FILL IN HERE]

-In this file, please specify:
-- Which award categories you are submitting for
+Award Categories:
+-
 - What external modules you used (if any) and how to install them
 - How to run your program
 - A General description of your program